-If the system is fully pre-wired at a junction box remotely from the boiler it can be connected to the boiler.
+If the system is fully pre-wired at a junction box remotely from the boiler, it can be connected to the boiler.
 The diagram shows connection details of two proprietary systems (Honeywell and Invensys).

 The Worcester facia mounted programmer can be fitted instead of an external timer to the remote junction box.
-Remove the link plug (8 to 9) and connect the programmer plug into the time clock connector.
-Connect terminal 1 from the boiler terminal block to the 'HOT WATER ON' on the remote 10 way junction box.
-Connect terminal 2 from the boiler terminal block to the 'HEATING ON' on the remote 10 way junction box..
+Remove the operating switch plug and connect the programmer plug into the time clock connector.
+Connect terminal 1 from the boiler terminal block to the 'HOT WATER ON' on the remote 10 way juncbox.
+Connect terminal 2 from the boiler terminal block to the 'HEATING ON' on the remote 10 way junction box.

-NOTE: A "Y" Plan requires a live feed from 'HOT WATER OFF' switch position.
+NOTE: A "Y" Plan requires a live feed from the 'HOT WATER OFF' switch position.
 In order to achieve this, using a Worcester programmer, remove the orange wire from terminal 9 and pull back through the tie wraps.
 Ensure the brown wire is firmly secured in terminal 9.
-Connect the orange wire to terminal 6 and connect terminal 6 on the boiler terminal block to the 'HOT WATER OFF' connection at the remote 10 way junction box.
+Connect the orange wire to terminal 6 on the boiler terminal block and connect terminal 6 to the 'HOT WATER OFF' connection at the remote 10 way junction box.